 Never fails.
 Every month I get a question from someone and they ask should I be building my email list or my social media profiles?
 And you know what?
 Here’s the answer if you’re not building your email list you are an idiot.
+If you are not using an email address checker tool, well you should consider it now!
 This is according to Derek Halpern, the founder of Social Triggers, and he stills want to hit his head against the wall for not building his email list sooner on every single one of his websites.
 So let’s get into it.
-I got two numbers for you three hundred and
+I got two numbers for you three hundred and forty-two hundred.

 So let’s get into it.
 I got two numbers for you three hundred and forty-two hundred.
 OK, a few months ago when I updated my Twitter account and I sent the link to my Twitter followers I sent about three hundred clicks to my website, but when I shared that same link to a similar amount of email subscribers I sent forty-two hundred clicks to my website.
 Now I know you can’t spend clicks but those clicks are people the more people you get to your website the more money you can make.

 More people more clicks more money.
 Why does email outperform twitter by such a large margin, even though you are sending links to the same amount of people?
 Look at it like this.
 How many e-mails the do people get per day?
 A hundred?
 How many Twitter updates do they get per day?
 Thousands?
 What’s more likely to be seen?
 One in a hundred or one in a thousand?
 Obviously one in a hundred.